Emergency Contraception: What You Need to Know

 What is an emergency contraceptive pill?

 The emergency contraceptive pill is a safe and effective way to prevent pregnancy after unprotected sex, contraceptive failure or a sexual assault.
 Millions of women have safely used the emergency contraceptive pill and there have been no reports of serious complications or side effects.
 However, as with all drugs, there are directions for safe and effective use that must be followed.

-The emergency contraceptive pill has been referred to as the ‘abortion pill’, but the emergency contraceptive pill cannot cause an abortion if a woman is already pregnant, and it is only effective if used before a pregnancy is established.
+The emergency contraceptive pill has also been referred to as the ‘abortion pill’, but the emergency contraceptive pill cannot cause an abortion if a woman is already pregnant.
+It is only effective if used before a pregnancy is established.
 Emergency contraceptive pills have no action to terminate an already established pregnancy.

 There are many valid reasons why emergency contraception may be needed.
 Some of these reasons include:

-- If birth control pills, patches, rings or injections are started late or dislodged
+- If birth control pills, patches, rings or shots are started late or dislodged.

 How does the emergency contraceptive pill work?